Running inversions

 MPI_WORKERS=2 python3 -m dubfi -c /path/to/config -t /path/to/target/directory

-When using a job scheduler, you use the following example to write a job script:
+When using a job scheduler, you can use the following example to write a job script:

 #!/bin/sh